 My primary research program grew out of my first book, Rightness as Fairness: A Moral and Political Theory (Palgrave MacMillan, 2016).
 Chapter 1 of that book argues that be truth-apt, we should base moral philosophy upon a new methodology: seven principles of theory-selection adapted from the sciences.
 Chapter 2 then argues that all seven principles support founding moral and political philosophy in instrumental rationality and the science of moral cognition and motivation.
 Chapter 3 then derives a non-Kantian analogue of Kant's categorical imperative from these foundations: the categorical-instrumental imperative.
 Chapter 4 then demonstrates that this principle has three unified formulations—formulas that have systemic epistemic and practical advantages over traditional Kantian ethics.
 Chapter 5 then derives a new test of right or wrong from this principle: a Moral Original Position.
 Chapter 6 then shows that this test justifies Four Principles of Fairness reconciling several dominant moral frameworks: (1) a deontological principle of “negative fairness” (to govern coercion), (2) a consequentialist principle of “positive fairness” (to govern voluntary cooperation), (3) a contractualist principle of fair negotiation in applying the first two principles, and (4) a virtue-theoretic principle requiring the development of character traits to conform to these principles.
 I then combine these principles into a single analysis of moral rightness—Rightness as Fairness—showing that the analysis reconciles a variety of competing moral frameworks.
 Chapter 7 then uses Rightness as Fairness to reconcile three traditionally opposed political frameworks—small-government libertarianism, large-government egalitarianism, and communitarianism—in the form of a new political theory, “Libertarian Egalitarian Communitarianism”, a theory which additionally incorporates feminist and critical race-theoretic insights.
 Finally, Chapter 8 argues that Rightness as Fairness satisfies all seven principles of theory selection more successfully than leading alternative theories.

-My newest book, Neurofunctional Prudence and Morality: A Philosophical Theory (forthcoming with Routledge), outlines a unified theory of prudence, morality, and justice which reduces all moral and political norms to norms of prudence, arguing in turn that a wide variety of recent findings in behavioral neuroscience support the account.
+My newest book, Neurofunctional Prudence and Morality: A Philosophical Theory (Routledge 2020), outlines a unified theory of prudence, morality, and justice which reduces all moral and political norms to norms of prudence, arguing in turn that a wide variety of recent findings in behavioral neuroscience support the account.
 The revised version of Rightness as Fairness the book defends also resolves a variety of critical concerns raised to my first book.
 Finally, in two recent articles, I have also argued that Rightness as Fairness has important implications for reducing group polarization and for solving the 'alignment problem' in programming ethical A.I.: the problem of ensuring that machines behave in ways that align with human values and expectations.

 My second major research program stems from my 2008 dissertation, A Non-Ideal Theory of Justice.
 In two recent articles (Arvan 2019, 2014), I argue that social-political philosophers of diverse backgrounds (not only Rawlsians) should utilize a variant of John Rawls’ original position—a Nonideal Original Position—to determine what justice requires in a non-ideal world.
 My work contends that the Nonideal Original Position can be adapted to many different domains, such as injustices in modern democracies, illiberal/nondemocratic regimes, and failed states, in order to derive principles of justice for each domain—in ways that can index principles of nonideal justice to different social-political frameworks.
-In coming years, my aim will be to publish a book, Justice in an Unjust World, that will provide a nonideal theory of justice for a variety of different social and political conditions, and unify the account with my deeper theory of prudence and morality.
+In coming years, my aim will be to publish a book, A Theory of Justice for an Unjust World, that will provide a nonideal theory of justice for a variety of different social and political conditions, and unify the account with my deeper theory of prudence and morality.